maxbesley/web-app-stack/README.md

 4. If needed change the domain name used in the Caddyfile

-5. Manually run the 'Build Docker image and push to registry' and 'Deploy Docker Compose to a VPS' workflows
+5. Manually run the "Build Docker image and push to registry" and "Deploy Docker Compose to a VPS" workflows

 ## License